OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-29.md

 ## 2 Chronicles 29:1

-Hezekiah ascended to the throne at the age of twenty-five, and he ruled for twenty-nine years in Jerusalem.
+Hezekiah began his reign at the age of twenty-five, and he ruled for twenty-nine years in Jerusalem.
 His mother was named Abijah, the daughter of Zechariah.

 ## 2 Chronicles 29:2